 A visit to the Hill Loch

 A wonderful day out on a calm, dry day.
-Tenants can walk up in about 2 hours, or Hamish will drive them most of the way and take a picnic to the loch-side in the Argocat.
+Tenants can walk up in about 2 hours, or Ainster will drive them most of the way and take a picnic to the loch-side in the Argocat.
 Once there, the views are stunning and the loch (pictured below) is well stocked with brown trout which can be fished from the bank or the rowing boat.
 Argocat; rowing boat; unlimited people (although max 6 in Argocat).
-Subject to Hamish being available.
+Subject to Ainster being available.

 Stalking is available for one or two rifles depending on the time of year, over 6,500 acres of steep and varied ground.
 Approximately 48 stags and 60 hinds are taken each season between September and February.
 We provide a stalker, rifle and ammunition, Landrovers for accessing the hill, an Argocat, and radios.
 Have a look at the Blog for the latest stalking news on the estate.
 For information on foreign visitors rifle permits, please look at the Police Scotland website.

 South Chesthill has a limited stock of grouse on the hill, which provides August tenants with one walked up day.